Former Boeing test pilot found not guilty of deceiving FAA in 737 MAX case

-FORT WORTH, Texas (AP) — A former Boeing Co. test pilot was acquitted Wednesday on felony charges of deceiving federal regulators about a key flight-control system that played a role in two deadly crashes involving 737 Max jets.
+FORT WORTH, Texas — A former Boeing test pilot was acquitted Wednesday on felony charges of deceiving federal regulators about a key flight-control system that played a role in two deadly crashes involving 737 Max jets.

 A jury in federal district court in Fort Worth deliberated less than two hours before finding Mark Forkner not guilty on four counts of wire fraud.

-Prosecutors accused Forkner of misleading Federal Aviation Administration regulators about the amount of training pilots would need to fly the Max.
+Prosecutors accused Forkner of misleading Federal Aviation Administration regulators about the amount of training pilots would need to fly the MAX.
 The FAA required only brief computer-based training for pilots instead of more extensive practice in simulators that could have cost Boeing up to $1 million per plane.

 Defense lawyers said Boeing engineers did not tell Forkner about changes to the flight software, known by its acronym, MCAS.
 They told jurors that Forkner was a scapegoat for Boeing and FAA officials who sought to avoid blame after Max crashes in Indonesia and Ethiopia killed 346 people.